 - The soil pellet is made of coconut husk.

-12. Which Woolworths Discovery Garden seedling kits help attract bees and butterflies?
+12. Which Woolworths Discovery Garden seedling kits help attract bees?

-We have a number of different seeds that are known to help out some of our favourite pollinators: violas, pansies, dianthus, chamomile and snapdragon.
-Be sure to plant these next to your other growing herbs and vegetables to help them grow too.
+There are a number of different seeds that are known to help out some of our favourite pollinators: chives, cornflower, lemon balm, oregano, red basil, sage, thyme, aster, lavender, phacelia, poppy, salvia, Swan River daisy, zinnia, spring onion, cabbage, carrot, cherry tomatoes, lettuce, silverbeet and spinach.
+It could be a good idea to plant these next to your other growing herbs and vegetables to help them grow too.